-For peripheral vascular disease (PAD) Imaging & Interventional Specialists will determine if minimally invasive vascular interventional radiology (VIR) procedures can address your situation or whether lifestyle changes, treatment of pre-existing conditions, or surgery is a better option.
+For peripheral vascular disease (PAD) Imaging & Interventional Specialists will determine if non-surgical vascular interventional radiology (VIR) procedures can address your situation or whether lifestyle changes, treatment of pre-existing conditions, or surgery is a better option.
 Lifestyle changes include exercise and quitting smoking.
 Aggressive treatment of diabetes, high blood pressure and high cholesterol is important.
 Medicines that improve blood flow and relax the blood vessels may also be of benefit.

 For peripherial vascular disease Imaging & Interventional Specialist MDs may obtain ultrasound studies, blood pressure measurements (ankle-brachial index), tissue oxygenation levels, angiography or other advanced imaging (for example Magnetic Resonance Imaging) to aid with accurate diagnoses and help develop your treatment plan, as needed.

 Angiography: taking pictures of your arteries to diagnose where there are problems

 Angioplasty: introducing a small balloon to open up areas that are closed due to plaque

 Stent placement: placing a cylindrical brace to hold your artery open

 Atherectomy: introducing a tiny instrument that will crear some of the plaque on the inside of your disease artery

 For peripheral venous disease “pinhole” procedures are used to address the symptoms due to failing valves.
 Bulging veins, pain, discoloration and ulcers due to failing valves in superficial veins treated by closing down (ablating) these veins.
 The “pinhole” procedure our specialists use include using ultrasound to guide miniaturized equipment to your distended, problem veins.
 Then the veins are closed (ablated) by